highcharts-for-python/highcharts-core/docs/index.rst

 In order to integrate **Highcharts for Python** into the Python ecosystem, the library features native integration with:

-  * **Jupyter Notebook**.
+  * **Jupyter Labs/Notebook**.
 You can now produce high-end and interactive plots and renders using the full suite of Highcharts visualization capabilities.
   * **Pandas**.
 Automatically produce data visualizations from your Pandas dataframes
   * **PySpark**.
 Automatically produce data visualizations from data in a PySpark dataframe.